openshift/osde2e/docs/Writing-Tests.md

 When writing new tests or enhancing existing tests, every test should strive to comply to the following standards:

-* Follow the [kubernetes best practices guide] when writing end to end tests.
+* Follow the [Kubernetes best practices guide] when writing end to end tests.
-* Review [Ginkgo] and [Gomega] as these are the core test frameworks when writing OSD SREP operator tests.
+* Review [Ginkgo] and [Gomega] documentation as these are the core test frameworks when writing OSD SREP operator tests.
 * Use [osde2e-common] module as much as possible when writing test cases.
-This module provides common modules when working with Managed OpenShift.
-Which aim to reduce code duplication across tests.
-Examples of this are: clients for interfacing with OCM, OpenShift/prometheus client and much more.
+This module provides common modules when working with Managed OpenShift which aim to reduce code duplication across tests such as clients for interfacing with OCM, OpenShift, Prometheus and more.
 * Use the [e2e-framework] as much as possible and become familiar with it when interfacing with OpenShift clusters.
 * Apply labels "tags" to your test cases allowing for easy classification